hiddenSymmetries/simsopt/discrete_adjoint_2506_plan.md

       --residual-derivative-backend discrete_adjoint --jit`
     - total objective still `1.901008100532871 -> 0.505258184704556`,
     - solve wall time dropped again from about `16.93 s` to `5.14 s`.
+  - Cleaned up the example benchmark script itself to stop doing duplicate forward solves just for reporting:
+    - before: solve state for QS/aspect reporting, then solve again through `stage.residuals`/`scipy_residuals` to compute total objective,
+    - now: compute the total objective directly from the already-available state using aspect + QS residuals.
+  - This does not change the numerical results, but it removes redundant shell benchmark overhead at the start and end of the script, which matters on the exact full-inner-solve QH benchmark because those extra forward solves are expensive.